sangharshgautam/WhatsApi4J/README.md

 Original PHP version is found here: https://github.com/venomous0x/WhatsAPI

+Now moved to following the more current version here: https://github.com/mgp25/WhatsAPI-Official

 ## Testing

 There is an example command line application which currently has 3 supported functions: